S3-working-group/s3-practical-guide/docs/all.md

 **Self-Governance:** People governing themselves within the constraints of a domain.

-**Semi-Autonomy:** The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).
+**Semi-Autonomy:** The autonomy of people to decide for themselves how to create value, limited by the constraints of their domain, and by objections brought by the delegator, representatives, or others.

-**Self-Organization:** Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
-In any organization or team, self-organization and external influence co-exist.
+**Self-Organization:** Any activity or process through which people organize work.
+Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).

 Depending on the constraints set by the delegator, teams have more or less license to conduct governance and decide how they organize their operations, and are therefore more or less self-governing and self-organizing.

 ## The Patterns

 S3 offers a pattern-based approach to organizational change.